semgrep/semgrep-docs/docs/troubleshooting/semgrep-ci.md

 This document outlines troubleshooting steps for issues related to **Semgrep scans** in a CI environment.
 Refer to the following sections you're seeing results reported on files that have not changed since the last scan, frequent time outs, or other issues.

-For issues on **deployment or CI configuration**, such as adding repositories, see the knowledge base articles in [Semgrep in CI](/kb/semgrep-ci/).
+For issues on **deployment or CI configuration**, such as adding repositories, see the knowledge base articles in [<i class="fa-regular fa-file-lines"></i> Semgrep in CI](/kb/semgrep-ci/).

 ## Reproducing the issue locally

-To aid in debugging, you can perform the following steps to reproduce some parts of your Semgrep CI job locally:
+To aid in debugging, you can reproduce some aspects of your Semgrep CI job locally.
+This enables you to inspect the logs and behavior through your terminal rather than in your CI provider's interface.
+Perform the following steps:

 1. Run the following command in your terminal:
     ```